Introducing the New PlatoForms: How We Went Global with AI

 Upload an existing PDF—whether it’s a government form, a legal contract, or an industry-specific application—and PlatoForms’ AI will automatically detect form fields for you.

-But it reliably gets you most of the way there—without manually placing every field one by one.
+Results aren’t always perfect, but the detection reliably gets you most of the way there — without manually placing every field one by one.
+What’s left is review and adjustment, not rebuilding from scratch.

 Real example: One compliance-focused customer needed to digitize more than 200 existing PDF forms under a tight deadline.
 They originally estimated the project would take several months.
 By using AI field recognition as a starting point, they completed the bulk of the work in a few weeks instead—and focused their time on validation rather than setup.

-đŸ› ïž Ready to try it?
-Check out our Step-by-step guide on using AI Field Recognition to see how to auto-detect fields in your first PDF.
+🛠️ Ready to try it?
+Check out our step-by-step guide on using AI Field Recognition to auto-detect fields in your first PDF.

 AI form generation: Describe it, get it